 The caves are less than an hour away from Trecco Bay Holiday Park, making for the ideal day out.
 There’s also a Dinosaur Park, museum and more to enjoy all year around.
 Dan Yr Ogof Caves warns that the Halloween attractions may be frightening for small children or those of a nervous disposition.

-Freak Week at Cotehele Mill, Cornwall
+Haunting Halloween Week at Cotehele Mill, Cornwall

 The event itself is included in general admission, and even dogs are welcome to join in the fun as long as they’re kept on a lead.
 If you’re booking an autumn break at Looe Bay Holiday Park, Cotehele Mill is just over 30 minutes away